oehf/ipf-docs/_pages/migration/migration-3.1.md

 ## MLLP custom interceptors

-The MLLP-based IHE endpoints offer the possibility to add custom interceptors.
-The *interceptors* parameter has been removed due to its dependency on the Spring framework. as of IPF 3.1, use the *interceptorFactories* parameter instead.
+The MLLP-based IHE endpoints offer the possibility to add custom interceptors, using the *interceptorFactories* parameter.
 See [Custom Interceptors] for details.

 ## Logging Interceptors